Winifred Harper

 Winifred Mary Hunter-Brown Harper (June 28, 1872 - July 5, 1933) was an author, collaborating with her husband, Theodore Acland Harper, in writing adventure books for children.

 Early life

-Winifred Mary Hunter-Brown Harper was a native of Nelson, New Zealand.
-She was born on June 28, 1872, the daughter of Charles Brown, one of the first members of the at the time British Colony, and Ellinor Hunter.
+Harper was a native of Nelson, New Zealand, born on June 28, 1872 to Charles Brown, one of the first members of what was at the time a British colony, and Ellinor Hunter.

 Career

 She was an author and collaborated with her husband in the following books: